arangodb/arangodb/Documentation/Books/Manual/DataModeling/Views/README.md

 Address of a View
 -----------------

 All views in ArangoDB have a unique identifier and a unique name.
-The uniqueness applies collectively to both views and collections, i.e. there cannot be both a view an a collection with the same identifier or name.
-ArangoDB internally uses the view's unique identifier to look up views.
+ArangoDB internally uses
+the view's unique identifier to look up views.
 This identifier, however, is managed by ArangoDB and the user has no control over it.
 In order to allow users to use their own names, each view also has a unique name which is specified by